vistec-AI/WangchanX-Eval/README.md

 **Generate text**

-You can get the reult from our XQuAD set to use for our evaluation by
+You can get the results from our XQuAD set to use for our evaluation by

 > python gen_text/main.py -m {HuggingFace model path}

-It give you file name as `model_name.csv`.
+It gives you file name as `model_name.csv`.

 **Config**

-You can setting OpenAI API key by go to `mrc_eval`, edit `config-sample.json` and save as `config.json`
+You can set the OpenAI API key by going to `mrc_eval`, editing `config-sample.json`, and save as `config.json`

 **Run**

-Our MRC evaluation can use by
+Our MRC evaluation can be used by

 > python mrc_eval/main.py -f model_name.csv